jmjamison/RHEL-kickstart-install/README.md

       - download/add the mysql repo:  yum install mysql-community-{server,client,common,libs}-*
       - install mysql workbench

-     - WIERD-SHIT-to-be-aware-of:  the mysql server 5.7.x generates a random password for the server.
+     - NOTE:  the mysql server 5.7.x generates a random password for the server.
 Find by "grep 'temporary password' /var/log/mysqld.log".
 Use that to log in and then chenge the password.